 The Code is accessible in multiple languages to ensure that the Group's ethical culture is fully understood and adopted by all parts of the business.
 The global Human Resources network also ensures that ethical working standards are consistently applied across the business.
 New employees are expected to acknowledge the Code.
-This is supported by the Internal Control Manual and internal auditors verify compliance and ensure there are no abnormal situations, such as employees not receiving minimum wages or more people working on sites than there should be.
+This is supported by the Internal Control Manual, and internal auditors verify compliance and ensure there are no abnormal situations, such as employees not receiving minimum wages or more people working on sites than there should be.

-In 2019, the Code was included in the onboarding pack of documents for new employees and sub-contractors with 70% of new employees and sub-contractors signing the Code.
-All Australian employees acknowledged the Code in 2019.
+In 2020, the Code was included in the onboarding pack of documents for new employees and sub-contractors with 97.2% of new employees and sub-contractors signing the Code.
+100% of Australian employees acknowledged the Code in 2020.

 Additionally, Ingenico Group has an Alert Policy, which provides a mechanism for any employee or external stakeholder to report any breach or potential breach of the Code.
 The Alert Policy establishes a confidential Ethics Line for issues to be reported and this is administered by the Chief Executive Officer and Chief Compliance Officer of Ingenico Group.
+Ingenico AUS additionally has a Whistle-blower Policy consistent with the disclosure provisions of the Corporations Act 2011 (Cth), which is complementary to the Group Alert Policy.